JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 subtitle: "Local Government Ombudsman finds that.."
 published: false
 ---
 The Local Government Ombudsman has issued the [damning judgement](http://35percent.org/img/LGOFinalDecisionSOR.pdf) that Southwark Council has had no procedure to ensure that social housing approved by the Council's planning committee is actually being delivered.
 The Ombudsman further found that without a monitoring procedure 'it is hard to know ..how many social housing units...developers [have] delivered'.
-Private developers should provide social housing in their housing schemes and the amount is written into their planning consents.

 ![](http://35percent.org/img/LGOFinalDecisionSOR.png "Ombudsman decision")

-The decision came after the 35% Campaign [referred](http://35percent.org/img/Ombudsman18July2016.pdf) its [Dec 2015 corporate complaint] to the Ombudsman.
-This listed 42 developements where we thought the social rented housing may not have been delivered as required by the planning approval.
+ Private developers and housing associations should provide social rented housing as a proportion of their housing schemes and the amount is written into their planning consents.
+The Ombudsman's decision came after the 35% Campaign [complained](http://35percent.org/img/Ombudsman18July2016.pdf)that planning consents were being breached, listing 42 developments where we thought the social rented housing may not have been delivered as required.

 In her [decision notice](http://35percent.org/img/LGOFinalDecisionSOR.pdf), the Ombudsman said that: